codex-team/hawk.vite.config/README.md

 #### TypeScript

-To make TypeScript see typings for `window.HAWK_RELEASE` and `global.HAWK_RELEASE` their declaration in your "tsconfig.json"
+To make TypeScript see typings for `window.HAWK_RELEASE` and `global.HAWK_RELEASE` add their declaration in your "tsconfig.json"

 ```json
 {